If you are a wife, husband, daughter, son, grandparent, grandchild, or neighbor caring for a loved one or friend .. YOU are a Caregiver.

 The Office for the Aging offers information, referral and assistance to obtain any needed services.
 They also provide counseling on caregiving issues and long term care planning.
 Support Programs such as In Home Respite Care, Personal Emergency Response System, and Adult Day Services are also available.
 Referrals can be made to the Caregiver Program staff at (585) 343-1611.

-An Alzheimer's/Dementia Information and Discussion Group is held the 3rd Wednesday of each month from 7:00 p.m. to 8:30 p.m. at the Richmond Memorial Library, 19 Ross Street, Batavia, New York.
+Alzheimer's/Dementia Support Group is held the 3rd Thursday of each month at 1:00 pm at 2 Bank Street, Batavia, New York.
 For more information, call the Genesee County Office for the Aging at (585) 343-1611.

 Home Delivered Meals (Meals on Wheels)